Kerala – Culture and Tradition

 Some of the best places to visit in Kerala are.

-Alleppey – famous for backwater hot spot.
+Alleppey – is famous for its backwater hot spot.

 Munnar – Perfect for a romantic honeymoon.